 Cormier retains light heavyweight belt, retires Johnson

-Featherweight Myles Jury celebrates his victory over Mike De La Torre during a mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in Buffalo, N.Y.
-Thiago Alves punches Patrick Cote during a welterweight mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in Buffalo, N.Y.
-Charles Oliveira celebrates his victory over Will Brooks during a lightweight mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in Buffalo, N.Y.
-Light Heavyweight Patrick Cummins, top, lands an elbow on Jan Blachowicz during a mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in Buffalo, N.Y.
-Featherweight Myles Jury punches Mike De La Torre, bottom, during a mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in Buffalo, N.Y.
-Welterweight Kamaru Usman follows through on punch to Sean Strickland during a mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in ... (more)
+Featherweight Myles Jury punches Mike De La Torre, bottom, during a mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in Buffalo, N.Y. .
+Light Heavyweight Patrick Cummins, top, lands an elbow on Jan Blachowicz during a mixed martial arts bout at UFC 210, Saturday, April 8, 2017, in Buffalo, N.Y. .

 Add your comments below